-Parkinson’s Disease and Senior Care for Your Loved One
+Parkinson’s Disease and Senior Care in Gainesville, GA

 Parkinson’s Disease is a progressive neurological condition that affects thousands of people.
 Parkinson’s occurs due to a decline in the production of dopamine - a chemical produced by the brain.
 The lack of dopamine results in symptoms such as difficulty walking, resting tremors, muscle rigidity, slowness of movement, and impaired balance and coordination.